mstksg/inCode/copy/entries/singletons-3.md

 ### Type Level Functions

-Dependently typed proofs are useful because they are constructed to exploit the "structure" of the types you create.
-Essentially, we create a data type (predicate) in a way so that it is impossible to create an "invalid" proof.
-And, often, if we write our proofs in a clever enough way, we can actually use and combine proofs to generate new proofs.

-Personally I find this to be the source of a lot of the "fun" of dependently typed programming --- our proofs become first class values, and if we define them in a nice enough way, we can use manipulate them to create new proofs.
-That's because they're just first-class values!

-However, a full exploration of this is well beyond the scope of this post.
-This type of stuff is covered in introductions to dependently typed programming proper.
-However, this is a singletons post, so I'm just here to give a taste of it to the extent that it is related to singletons :)

-We're now going to look at a method that is less "structural".
-In practice, carefully constructing predicates and proofs (ones more complicated than the one we just looked at) requires some up-front cost in thinking about how to best express your predicate, and is sometimes not straightforward.
-Here is another way to express a similar `knock` that is slightly more mechanical.
+We're now going to look at a different method useful for restricting how we can call functions.
 Something we can do is define a type that expresses knockable-or-not-knockable, as a value:[^bool]

 [^bool]: Really, we could just use `Bool` instead of defining a `Pass` type.
 We're just going through a new type for the sake of example, and it can be useful because a type like `Pass` might potentially have even more constructors!

 ```haskell
 $(singletons [d|